akarshkatiyar25/Heart-Disease-Analysis-python/Readme.md

 # Heart Disease Analysis

 ## Brief Summary
-A data-driven analysis of heart disease risk factors using Python for data exploration, visualization, and predictive modeling.
+A data-driven analysis of heart disease risk factors using Python for data exploration, visualization.

 ---